dotayush/lucknow/README.md

-### unknown.
+### lucknow.

-a risc-v core with a 32-bit instruction set implementing the rv32i specification written in verilog.
+"lucknow." is an open source, risc-v core implementing the rv32i specification (as i understand it) written in system verilog.

 ### features.